1 The Role of Analytics in Accounting

 Analytics workflow.
 The sequence of stages that an accounting analytics project follows, from defining the question through communicating findings.
 The six stages are question definition, data identification, data preparation, analysis, visualization, and communication.

 Chart of accounts.
 A structured list of all accounts used by an organization to record financial transactions, organized by account type (assets, liabilities, equity, revenue, expenses).
-In the ERPNext dataset, the chart of accounts is stored in the Account table.
+In the Charles River database, the chart of accounts is stored in the Account table within the Accounting Core group.

 Data analytics.
 A broad term for the process of examining data to draw conclusions, identify patterns, and support decisions.
 Accounting analytics is a specific application of data analytics to accounting data and questions.